-Example: header photo… 364 days of the year – scary.
+Example: look at the header photo… 364 days of the year, seeing a semi-naked man on the bus carrying a sledgehammer, kinda scary.
 Halloween context – perfect.

 Anyway, here is a question for you…

 Which side of the bed do you sleep on?